raj3shp/dns2proc/README.md

 ## Limitations

 **Accuracy Disclaimer**: This script provides correlation based on timing and auditd events, but is not 100% accurate.
-Several factors can affect correlation accuracy:
+Several factors can affect correlation accuracy.

 **Manual verification is always required** for critical investigations.
 This script should be used as part of a comprehensive forensic analysis workflow, not as the sole source of truth.
 Always cross-reference results with additional logs, system state analysis, and other forensic evidence.